 Here beats the island's heart : the paved square, the town hall, the doctor's office, the shops and the cafes are the core of the island's social life.
-Wander around to discover old stone mansions, the golden-painted wood-carved temple in Pantanassa church and old icons at the Byzantine Collection.
-The church of Pantanassa is also the symbol of the village.
+Wander around to discover old stone mansions, the golden-painted wood-carved temple in the church of Pantanassa and old icons at the Byzantine Collection.
+The church of Pantanassa is also the landmark of the village.
 In the square there is the Paraporti, where it is the only surviving part of the old castle.

-From Kastro begins a paved road that leads to the monastery of Chrysopigi (Zoodochou Pigi) of 1690, at the top of the village.
+From Kastro begins a paved path that leads to the monastery of Chrysopigi (Zoodochou Pigi) of 1690, at the top of the village.
 The view to the Aegean that you will enjoy from the monastery is unique.
-From Kastro you can also walk to Chorio, the second and also picturesque settlement of the island.
+From Kastro you can also walk to Chorio, the second and equally picturesque settlement of the island.